 Cassetty sees the expense as the main downside of multivitamins.
 “If you feel the cost of a multivitamin exceeds what the value should be for you, you absolutely should not be doing that,” she said.
 “But if the added assurance makes you feel better, I don’t see the downside.”

 Vitamin D is a nutrient Cassetty singled out as a worthwhile supplement.
-Most people need more vitamin D, which is involved in regulating the immune system and may help prevent serious infections from COVID-19.
+Most people need more vitamin D, which is involved in regulating the immune system.

 Other supplements might be smart choices for certain groups of people: